judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 - George Selim
   - Countering Violent Extremism
   - 4th time to work in the White House
-  - This is his last week at the White House; shifting to Department of Homeland Security.
+  - This is his last week at the White House, shifting to the Department of Homeland Security.
   - Is a Buckeye (Ohio)
   - Egyptian American
-  - This guy is passionate about Gabr and dialogue and thee improtance of working together.
+  - This guy is passionate about Gabr and dialogue and the importance of working together.
 - Rob Malley
   - Why is the U.S./Egypt bilateral relationship now Tactical in nature rather than Strategic?